aws/jsii/packages/jsii-pacmak/test/expected.jsii-calc/sphinx/jsii-calc.rst

-   Host runtime version should be set via JSII_AGENT
+   Host runtime version should be set via JSII_AGENT.